MAECProject/MAECProject.github.io/community/index.md

 ### Working Calls

-The MAEC Community is working on [MAEC 5.0](/documentation/roadmap/), the next version of the Malware Attribute Enumeration and Characterization (MAEC™) Language.
-Community members participated by joining our MAEC Community teleconference working call meetings, an archive of which is available for review.
+The MAEC Community participated in teleconference working call meetings to participate in the development of [MAEC 5.0](/releases/5.0/), the current version of the Malware Attribute Enumeration and Characterization (MAEC™) Language, an archive of which is available for review.

 * [MAEC working calls archive](/working-call/)